Cloth Diapering 101 - Private WorkshopRegular price $ 40.00

 Private one on one lead by Renee Kennedy, owner of earthbaby boutique.

 Do you want to get started with your cloth diapering journey?
 This one on one workshop is for you!

 We will go over all the different types of diapers available and how to take care of them.
 You will be able to touch, examine and try out all the diapers.
 Renee will go over any questions you may have and help you choose what will work best for your family and budget.
-You will learn about everything you will need to get started on your cloth diaper journey.
-There is a $35 fee (per family) for this private workshop and you will receive 10% of your total in-store purchase the day of your class.
+You will learn everything you will need to get started on your cloth diaper journey.
+There is a $40 fee (per family) for this private workshop.
 Pay in advance here.
-Email firstname.lastname@example.org once paid and we will schedule a date and time for your one on one.
+Email email@example.com once paid and we will schedule a date and time for your one on one.
 All fees are non-refundable.

 Why do we love cloth diapers so much?
 It's great for our earth, our babies, and our wallets!
 Not to mention there is nothing more adorable then a baby in a stylish cloth diaper!
 Here is some important information about cloth diapering, for a more in depth look please join us for one of our great classes.

 Did you know its estimated that over 27 billion disposable diapers are consumed each year in the United States?
 Over 92% of them make it into landfills taking between 250-500 years to decompose.
 Diapers can account for up to 50% of a families household waste!
 Want to shrink your environmental footprint, go green with cloth diapers!

 We all want what's best for our precious little ones.
 You would never knowingly expose your baby to dangerous chemicals!
 Did you know that disposable diapers contain trace amounts of Dioxin a toxic carcinogenic chemical and TBT a toxic hormone altering substance?
 Yuck!